pocestny/wtstar/README.md

 The *variable declarator* is in the simplest form the name of the variable, e.g.
 `my_type quak;`.
 With several active threads, the variable declaration creates a separate copy of the variable in each active thread.
+Members of he type are accessed via the dot-notation `a.p.x`

 The language supports multidimensional arrays.
 The number of dimensions is fixed.
 The size of each dimension